imdevshiv/InterviewJujutsu/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-Happy coding, and may your InterviewJutsu be strong!
+Happy coding, and may your InterviewJujutsu be strong!